s-light/ASUS-ZenBook-Pro-Duo-UX581GV/research_touchpen.md

 ```
 `CoordinateTransformationMatrix` does not work -
 it is not part of libinput.
-i dont know if it is possible to set it with the InputClass section.
+i don't know if it is possible to set it with the InputClass section.